 On a $165,000 30-year fixed-rate mortgage, that difference could cost you more than $13,378 in interest charges, assuming a 4.5 percent interest rate with a 700 credit score and a 4.875 percent rate on a 698 score.
 Fall below a 660 and the rate goes up even more, if you can even get approved for a mortgage at all.

 Keep in mind that these are averages.
 Most lenders today practice tiered pricing, with interest rates rising as scores go down.
 Each lender chooses its own "break points" between tiers.
 Lender A may bump up the interest rate if a score falls below 700, while Lender B doesn't charge higher rates until the score is 690 or below.
 So if you stick with one lender, and that lender's break point is 700, raising your score from 698 to 701 can be vital.

 This underscores the importance of not only doing all you can to improve your score, but shopping thoroughly when looking for a mortgage.
 From the perspective of a mortgage broker, who can choose among a sea of many lenders, there are no sharp break points.
 Consumers should do what a good broker does -- look for a lender that offers the best rate for a specific score.

 But that's jumping ahead of ourselves.
 First things first: You can take steps to improve your credit score.
 The number of variables that play into an individual score make it impossible to say that one particular action will increase a given score by a certain number of points.
 But there are some good guidelines.

-Start by pulling your credit report and your credit score to see where you are.
-To get an estimate of your credit score, check out our Credit Score Estimator.
+Start by pulling your credit report and your FICO score to see where you are.
+If you don't want to pay for your FICO score just yet, you can get a free credit score from one of the legitimate credit scoring sites such as Credit Sesame.
 If your score is above a 760, you're golden.
 Improving your score from 760 to 800 won't get you better terms.